SargDuck/NAIL062-Queen-SAT-Solver/README.md

 The n = 7, k = 5 instance was solve with Glucose CPU time ≈ 5.1s as reported in the solver statistics.
 In reality, my script's python CNF generation time took much longer since the method that I collect CNF clauses with grows really fast with n and k.
 For n = 7, k = 5, the generated formula has 98 variables and about 28.4 million clauses, and the resulting DIMACS file size is roughly 0.76 GB.
 This tells us that the that the naive encoding I used leads to an enormous number of clauses, and better encoding methods must be used if we seek to scale the variables on this problem further.

 The CNF files and solver statistics for each instances are in the "instances" folder.

+(NOTE: I wasn't able to upload the n7k5.cnf (760 MB) file to Github as they have a 100MB file limit.
+I replaced the file with screenshots of the first few lines, last few lines, and size of the file.
+You can generate the cnf with "python QueenSolver.py --n 7 --k 5 --cnf n7k5.cnf" but it will take some time)